How Realistic is Steve Bannon’s Vision for Populist ‘Revolt’ Against European Union?

 Polish President Andrzej Duda.
 Photo: AFP

 It is unlikely that Bannon (or anyone else) will be able to create a single grand alliance of populist, nationalist parties in Europe.
-While these parties share some concerns, such as opposition to immigration, and all have common enemy in the E.U., their attitudes and outlooks are national.
+While these parties share some concerns, such as opposition to immigration, and all have a common enemy in the E.U., their attitudes and outlooks are national.
 They disagree on many issues, such as relations with Russia.
 While the National Rally (formerly the National Front) in France and the League in Italy support closer ties with Moscow, Poland’s Law and Justice Party sees that as anathema.

 Bannon has also run up against various national election laws that have limited his ability to support populist groups.
 Many E.U. countries have tight restrictions on foreign funding in national elections, for example, which severely limit the amount and kind of support he can offer.